abbesmoe/TrashDetection/README.md

 <img src="https://raw.githubusercontent.com/wiki/pedropro/TACO/images/logonav.png" width="25%"/>
 </p>

-This is an web app implementation of the TACO dataset and Mask R-CNN on Python 3, Keras, and TensorFlow.
+This is a web app implementation of the TACO dataset and Mask R-CNN on Python 3, Keras, and TensorFlow.
 The model generates an instance segmentation with masks, bounding boxes, and accuracy scores on an image.

 <div align="center">